 Josh’s father Tom started his own vineyard management company in 1979 and ran that successfully for a number of years.
 Josh founded Clark Vineyard Management in the year 2000 building upon the contacts his father made in the winery industry and making many new ones.
-He currently manages several hundred acres of vineyards (mostly in Napa).
+He currently manages several hundred acres of vineyards (mostly in the Napa Valley).
 He works with a number or premium wineries and estate properties in the valley – both large and small and a good portion of their vineyards under management are on the hillsides.

 We always look forward to visiting some of the higher vineyards in Howell Mountain in the summer as the fresh natural aromas from the manzanita and pine trees at this elevation are very reminiscent of what you would find in California’s Sierra Nevada foothills at similar elevations.
 We’ve spent parts of many summers in the Sierra foothills and this is the only appellation in Napa with very similar characteristics.

 Vineyard manager and proprietor Josh Clark grew up on Howell mountain and naturally this is where we met he and Heather to taste through the current releases of their wines.
 The Eagle Summit Vineyard (now owned by Randy Dunn of Dunn Vineyards) on Howell Mountain is slightly under 2000 feet.
 Josh has come full circle in relation to this property – he remembers running up the slopes where the vineyard is now and playing in the snow as a child.
 This is the first commercial vineyard he planted in the Napa Valley, and while he currently manages several hundred Napa vineyard acres – ironically it is this vineyard that he is making wine from.